g-temple/Lights-out/README.md

 # Lights-out
 Senior seminar math game

-Exceprt problem from math horizons article
+Excerpt problem from math horizons article

 Lights Out Solid Cube (P447).
 Consider the 3x3x3 cube.
 In Lights Out Solid Cube, each of the 27 unit